Truck fit guide / Three-quarter-ton truck

 Why a Kimbo works on a Ford F-250.

 Once you step up to a three-quarter-ton truck, the install math changes.
 The F-250's payload range is 2,200–4,280 lb, which means even on the lightest configuration you've got 1,000+ lb of margin after a Kimbo 8 is mounted with full water and gear.
-That's the point of a three-quarter-ton truck for camper buyers — it's not about whether the truck can carry the load, it's about whether the rig stays composed under sustained use.
+That's the point of a three-quarter-ton truck for camper buyers.
+It's not about whether the truck can carry the load, it's about whether the rig stays composed under sustained use.

 The 14th Gen F-250 (2023+) is the strongest current platform — modern Power Stroke 6.7L diesel, refreshed cab, and Ford's 10R140 transmission.
 The 13th Gen (2017–2022) is essentially the same install story with an older interior.
 Both fit the Kimbo 8 with the 6.75' bed (Ford markets it as "6.5' bed"; the actual measurement is 6'9").
-The 8' Long Bed is the premium Kimbo 8 platform — most margin, cleanest install.
+The 8' Long Bed is the premium Kimbo 8 platform, most margin, cleanest install.

-For most F-250 owners who land here, the question isn't K6 vs K8 — the truck has the capacity for either, and the K8's extended off-grid systems make more sense on a truck of this class.
+For most F-250 owners who land here, the question isn't K6 vs K8, the truck has the capacity for either, and the K8's extended off-grid systems make more sense on a truck of this class.
 F-250 owners shopping for a Kimbo 6 are usually adding it to a truck they already own; F-250 owners shopping for a Kimbo 8 are buying the truck specifically for full-time travel.

 By generation